taylor-wu96/roda-with-vue-using-webpack/README.md

-# Demonstration Todo Web App Combining Roda + Vue.js w/ Webpack
+# Demonstration Todo Web App Combining Roda + Vue.js w/ Rspack

-This is a small project to demonstrate how to combine Roda and Vue.js with webpack.
+This is a small project to demonstrate how to combine Roda and Vue.js with Rspack.
 Running the application allows you to add/delete a todos the todo list.

 ## Setting up the project locally